ryanrolds/picar/README.md

 # Cat Chasing Pi Car

-Raspberry Pi + OpenCV driven car.
-Uses cascades trainned in cat detection to follow a house cat.
+Raspberry Pi + Tensorflow driven car.
+The goal is to use a ConvNet to drive the car around my house and chase our cats.

 > Note this is a work in progress and is often broken.
 A v1.0, or any version then 0.0.1, has yet to be released or tagged.